 - User-programmable M-Fn Bar and customisable buttons

 First thing's first: that new RF lens mount.
-This lens line-up arrives with four optics from day one, all of which have high-end users in mind.
+This lens line-up arrived with four optics from day one, all of which offer high-end users in mind.
 The 50mm f/1.2, for example, costs £2,350 – making it the same price as the camera body.
 Since launch day the line-up has more than doubled in just over a year, which goes to show how dedicated Canon is to this new mount.

 Next up, the EOS R has a top display (which can be illuminated for use in the dark), which presents the most prevalent shooting information, but which is a lot smaller than its 5D IV equivalent.
 Small doesn't mean it's bad, though, as we've found this panel to be useful for quick glances.